Brett de Geus: Miami Marlins (second stint)

 On January 15, 2025, de Geus was traded to the Pittsburgh Pirates in exchange for cash considerations.
 He was designated for assignment by Pittsburgh on February 22.
 On February 27, de Geus was claimed off waivers by the Miami Marlins.
 He was optioned to the Triple-A Jacksonville Jumbo Shrimp to begin the season.
 De Geus was designated for assignment by Miami on March 30, following a sole appearance for Triple-A Jacksonville.

 Philadelphia Phillies

 On April 1, 2025, de Geus was claimed off waivers by the Philadelphia Phillies.
 He made one appearance for Philadelphia on May 29, allowing one run in two innings of work against the Atlanta Braves.
 On July 31, de Geus was designated for assignment following the acquisition of Harrison Bader.
 He cleared waivers and was sent outright to the Triple-A Lehigh Valley IronPigs on August 3.
 On August 17, de Geus was released by the Phillies organization.

+Toros de Tijuana

+On April 14, 2026, de Geus signed with the Toros de Tijuana of the Mexican League.